Until not very long ago, if you wanted to make studio-quality music, you would have had to look for professional studios.

 It then struck us that it was a PC since laptops not so long ago used to be bulky and a burden to carry, not to mention, expensive.

 So, which computer should you get?
 Let us take a moment to consider this in the next section:

 Macs are a very popular choice for musicians, beatmakers and producers due to their simplicity and the fact that most industry-standard software works seamlessly with them.

 Deciding how much power you need is a tough call due to the number of choices out there as well as DAW requirements.

-Check out the comparison below on a MacBook Pro, iMac, Mac mini and Mac Pro.
-These are some of the best laptops for producing music in 2021.
+Check out the comparison below on a MacBook Pro and iMac.
+These are some of the best computers for producing music in 2021.